What is frozen shoulder?

 What is the best management and treatment?

-- See your Osteopath to have a proper examination and diagnosis of the pain.
+- Firstly see your Osteopath or Physio to have a proper examination and diagnosis of the pain.
 There are many causes of pain around the shoulder.
 The correct condition and cause must be identified in order to treat it correctly.

 Incorrect diagnosis and doing the wrong stretches for example can cause further irritation

-- Your Osteopath will help to identify irritating activities in your day-to-day activities and show you safe ways to use your arm.
+- We will help to identify irritating activities in your day-to-day activities and then show you safe ways to use your arm.

-- Your Osteopath may suggest changes to your training if this has been the cause or the way you do daily activities that have contributed to the problem.
+- Your Osteopath or Physio may suggest changes to your training if this has been the cause or the way you do daily activities that have contributed to the problem.

 - Take further measures to reduce inflammation ice or an anti-inflammatory which should only be taken under direction and supervision of a healthcare professional.

-- Extreme and unresponsive cases will need referral for specialist opinion.
+- Finally extreme and unresponsive cases will often need referral for specialist opinion.

 What not to do